katcipis/sophia/notes/books/algorithms-live-by.md

 cache miss you have to get up and go search on the library (the slow memory).

-The really interesting insight is that caches are not just an economical way to store most used data, it is physically impossible to not have caches in most cases even if you had money.
+The really interesting insight to me is that caches are not just an economical way to store most used data that is too expensive to be used to store all data.
+It is physically impossible to have memory fast as caches in most cases even if you had money to pay for the fast hardware.

 Take the library example, if you build an enormous table (since caches are fast lets make everything a cache) then it would be slow to search through it anyway, it lost its purpose